What is personalization?

 Redirecting the users to the website’s homepage or other pages according to their personal behavior is known as navigation adjustment.

-For example, if a user has already shown interest in the female products, next time when this user visits your website, you can customize your webpages to have more female related products for this user.
+For example, if a user has already shown interest in the female products, the next time this user visits your website, you can customize your webpages to have more female-related products for this user.

 This kind of navigation adjustment will help your users to make see what they want and make their decisions quickly because now your shoppers don’t need to waste their time browsing unnecessary products.
 As a result, you get more sales & customers.

 Showing your users the search results based on their interests & behavior is also one of the methods to personalize your e-commerce website.